m-demare/dotfiles/README.md

 Now, this is how long it takes me to sync my settings in a new PC:
 ![dotfiles](https://user-images.githubusercontent.com/34817965/135544361-7463015a-5ffe-4289-a34d-021138fbe9e0.gif)

-(\*Excluding zsh, nvim and terminator install times, I'm planning on automating that too)
+(\*Excluding zsh, nvim and alacritty install times, see the dependencies script)

 It's especially useful if you work on multiple PCs at once, and want to keep your settings synced